-Market indices 201 4 2013 3

-Change Effect in Change Effect in

-in index % SAR'000 in index % SAR'000

-Tadawul +5 63,865 +5 50,640
+Market indices 2014 2013 Change in index % Effect in SAR'000 Change in index % Effect in SAR'000 Change in muex % 3AK 000 Change in index % 3AR 000 Tadawul +5 63,865 +5 50,640

 34. Liquidity risk

 Liquidity risk is the risk that the Bank will be unable to meet its net funding requirements.
 Liquidity risk can be caused by market disruptions or credit downgrades, which may cause certain sources of funding to dry up immediately.
 To mitigate this risk, management has diversified funding sources and assets are managed with liquidity in mind, maintaining a healthy balance of cash, cash equivalents, and readily marketable securities.